frietz58/frietz58.github.io/_projects/bsc_thesis.md

 This concludes the very brief write-up of my Bachelor Thesis project.
 Check out some exemplary results below or take a look at the [Github-Repo](https://github.com/frietz58/se_hiob){:target="_blank"}, if you feel like it :)

+## Some results
+Without providing an in-depth explanation or analysis, I still want to show some results here, as I find them really exciting.
+Feel free to check out [the addendum to my thesis](/assets/img/hiob_project/FinnRietzBscThesisAddendum.pdf){:target="_blank"}, where these results originate from and are explained accordingly.
 {% include gallery caption="Some results for the really curious reader :)" %}

 References:<br>